 Asian Turkey Lettuce Wraps

 Step 1.
-Assemble the ingredients: hoisin sauce*, soy sauce*, canola oil, dry sherry, hot chili sauce (I use Sriracha*), sesame oil*, bamboo shoots*, water chestnuts*, carrots, green onions, fresh ginger, Boston bibb lettuce (or endive for appetizers), ground turkey
+Assemble the ingredients: hoisin sauce*, soy sauce*, vegetable or grapeseed oil, dry sherry, hot chili sauce (I use Sriracha*), sesame oil*, bamboo shoots*, water chestnuts*, carrots, green onions, fresh ginger, Boston bibb lettuce (or endive for appetizers), ground turkey

 *Find these ingredients in the Asian aisle of your grocery store.